HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Graph classes

-- Package `domiknows.graph`: the set of class for above-mentioned notations as well as some base classes.
+- Package `domiknows.graph`: the set of class for graph and constraints definitions.
-- Class `Graph`: a basic container for other components.
-It can contain sub-graphs for flexible modeling.
+- Class `Graph`: classes to construct graph, its structure and containers.
-- Class `Concept`: a collection of `Property`s that can be related with each other by `Relation`s.
-It is a none leaf node in the `Graph`.
+- Class `Concept`: classes to define concepts and their properties.
-- Class `Property`: a key attached to a `Concept` that can be associated with certain value assigned by a sensor or a learner.
-It is a leaf node in the `Graph`.
+- Class `Property`: a key attached to a `Concept` that can be associated with certain value assigned by a sensor or a learner
 - Class `Relation`: a relation between two `Concept`s.
-It is an edge in the `Graph`.

 ### Constraints classes

-- Package `domiknows.graph.logicalConstrain`: a set of functions with logical semantics, that one can express logical constraints in first order logic.
+- Package `domiknows.graph.logicalConstrain`: a set of functions with logical semantics, that one can express logical constraints.
 - Function `*L()`: functions based on logical notations.
 Linear constraints can be generated based on the logical constraints.
 Some of these functions are `ifL()`, `notL()`, `andL()`, `orL()`, `nandL()`, `existL()`, `equalL()`, etc.

 ## Graph